wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 This is an older bug report, dating back to November 29, 2023.
 However, recent events prompted me to write this up:
 1. Google did not reward this finding, and
-2. Colab started automatically placing Notebook content (untrusted data) into the prompt.
+2. Colab now automatically puts Notebook content (untrusted data) into the prompt.

 Let's explore the specifics.